-The Finance (Miscellaneous Provisions) Bill 2022 (subsequently enacted with very minor amendments in the Finance (Miscellaneous Provisions) Act 2022) which implements provisions of the 2022 Budget in Mauritius includes mention of a qualified domestic minimum tax for Pillar Two purposes.
+The Finance (Miscellaneous Provisions) Bill 2022 (subsequently enacted with very minor amendments in the Finance (Miscellaneous Provisions) Act 2022 on August 2, 2022) which implements provisions of the 2022 Budget in Mauritius includes mention of a qualified domestic minimum top-up tax for Pillar Two purposes.

 It’s a relatively brief mention.
 Section 31(b) of the Bill includes an amendment to the income tax act, which states:

 ‘…in section 4, by adding the following new subsection –

 (3) Notwithstanding the other provisions of this Act, a company forming part of an MNE group which is liable to a Top-up Tax in a year, may be required by the Director-General to compute and pay a Qualified Domestic Minimum Top-up Tax in such form and manner as may be prescribed…’

 Section 31(a) of the Bill includes definitions of MNE Group, Qualified Domestic Minimum Tax and Top-Up Tax which all revert back to the relevant articles in the OECD Model Rules.

 There has been no draft legislation to actually implement the Pillar Two GloBE rules yet, although this would be separate legislation and not something that would be included in their Finance Bill anyway.
 It seems like they are waiting to see how things develop internationally before releasing legislation for this.

 There is no commencement date in the enacted legislation and Article 85(2) states that that it shall come into operation on a date to be fixed by Proclamation.